aselvan/homebrew-formulas/README.md

 ## My Homebrew Formulas
 Formulas for home brew.
-To install any of the formulas below you have to first tap this repo first as shown below.
+To install any of the formulas below you have to tap this repo first as shown below.
 After that, you can install with
 ```brew install <formula_name>```

 ```brew tap aselvan/homebrew```